 Durability and Abrasion Resistance

 - I was unsure how durable this jacket would be; however, it has handled weather, scrapes with rock faces and trekking with 50L backpacks with ease.
-As it’s designed for climbing and backcountry, the outer materials have good abrasion resistance, and I’ve not had any tears when climbing or hiking.
-The zips have never stuck, and there is no discolouring from the elements.
+As it’s designed for climbing and backcountry, the outer material uses highly durable Fortius Air 20 face fabric.
+The outer shell has good abrasion resistance, and I’ve not had any tears when climbing or hiking.
+The zips have never stuck, and there is no discolouration from the elements.

 Price